haroldDOTsh/fulcrum/README.md

 Everything speaks through the message bus: typed envelopes, channel constants, and Jackson-serialised payloads keep cross service communication predictable.
 Environments (`ENVIRONMENT` file + `environment.yml`) decide which runtime features to load, which modules to activate, and which role the server should register under - allowing the same `/plugins` folder to boot as a lobby, a minigame shard, or a staff testing server.
+When the Paper host runs behind NAT/Docker, add a second line to the `ENVIRONMENT` file with the public IP so registry lookups get the reachable address instead of `server.properties`.

 > [!NOTE]
 > Fulcrum takes advantage of Paper’s bootstrap sequence: environment driven module lists translate to plugin ids that